About Whole Children

 Whole Children's Story

-In 2004 Whole Children opened at 8 River Drive in Hadley, Massachusetts.
-That year Whole Children offered 16 classes, including yoga and gymnastics and served 43 families.
-In July, 2010 Whole Children affiliated with Pathlight (formerly known as The Association For Community Living), an organization in Springfield with a long history of working for and with families and people with special needs.
+That year Whole Children offered 16 classes, including yoga and gymnastics, and served 43 families.
+In 2010 Whole Children affiliated with Pathlight, an organization in Springfield with a long history of working for and with families and people with special needs.

-With the affiliation, Whole Children moved to bigger quarters at 41 Russell Street in Hadley.
-The site includes a gym, separate movement space for preschoolers, and a teen room.
-Family Empowerment, also a program of Pathlight, is also at 41 Russell Street and has worked with Whole Children to offer classes and social events for older teens and young adults.
+With the affiliation, Whole Children moved to bigger quarters at 41 Russell Street in Hadley, which is called the Inclusive Community Center.
+The site includes a gym, separate movement space for preschoolers, a game room, and several more classrooms.
+Family Empowerment and Milestones, also Pathlight programs, are part of the Inclusive Community Center.
+Family Empowerment offers support and information to families and Milestones is similar to Whole Children, but focuses on classes and social and community opportunities for older teens and adults.

-Whole Children represents a group of parents who have learned that, given the opportunity, our children can far surpass even our own expectations, and the more doors that are open to them, the more they may discover the worlds that await their success.
+Whole Children sprang from a group of parents who learned that, given the opportunity, our children can far surpass even our own expectations, and the more doors that are opened to them, the more they discover worlds that await their success.